-Like any archive, access to the Brienne Collection is also governed by a catalog, allowing researchers to navigate the archive and search for letters that pique their interest.
-The catalog was crucial in helping us quickly locate the letters that seemed most promising, but we were frustrated by its limitations.
-The catalog was created using the AdLib system, the museum's collection database.
-However, this is a database designed for objects, not textual artifacts, and it is accessible only onsite.
-The capabilities of the database indeed call into question the point at which "object" ends and "text" begins:

-FIGURE 2 An assemblage from the archives.
-Author's photograph attempting to record textual information resulted in a multiplicity of only marginally searchable fields.
-While the database can express objectness (size, format, type of object, etc.), most textual information has to be crammed into a single field that is typically reserved for the curator's comments.
+Like any archive, access to the Brienne Collection is also governed by a catalogue, allowing researchers to navigate the archive and search for letters that pique their interest.
+The catalogue was crucial in helping us to quickly locate the letters that seemed most promising, but we were frustrated by its limitations.
+The catalogue was created using the AdLib system, the museum's collection database.
+However, this is a database designed for objects, not textual artifacts, and it is only accessible on site.
+The capabilities of the database indeed call into question the point at which "object" ends and "text" begins: attempting to record textual information resulted in a multiplicity of only marginally-searchable fields.
+While the database is able to express object-ness (size, format, type of object, etc.), most textual information has to be crammed into a single field that is typically reserved for the curator's comments.
 And, as we later discovered, the information contained within this database was itself the product of numerous hands, each with different goals and methods.
-As Havelaar recounted to us, a first attempt at cataloging the collection had been undertaken by two students of French literature sometime before he arrived at the museum in 1997.
+As Havelaar recounted to us, a first attempt at cataloguing the collection had been undertaken by two students of French literature sometime before he arrived at the museum in 1997.
 They keyed basic metadata derived mostly from the address panel of each letter into AdLib, including recipient, address, and date.
 A more systematic effort was made between 2010 and 2012 by Felten.
-Her laborious process included unfolding the already opened letters, reading as much as she could, and adding new pieces of information regarding occupations, keywords, and locations to AdLib.
+Her laborious process included unfolding the already-opened letters, reading as much as she could, and adding new pieces of information regarding occupations, keywords, and locations to AdLib.
 Felten's growing knowledge of the collection is traceable through her personal notes, making it obvious that had she had more time with the collection and a different database, she might have developed a usable system.
 Tragically, her part-time work in the museum was ended by the onset of pancreatic cancer in late 2012.
-She died in May 2013, leaving her own archive of materials related to the project to the museum-a further component of the assemblage that makes up the Brienne Collection.
+She died in May 2013, leaving her own archive of materials related to the project to the museum: a further component of the assemblage that makes up the Brienne Collection.

-^{11.} For more on tracing associations between and within assemblages, see esp.
+12 For further on tracing associations between and within assemblages, see esp.
 Latour, Reassembling the Social.